Tourist filmed carving his and girlfriend’s names into Colosseum in Rome

-Outrage in Italy after tourist filmed carving his and girlfriend’s names into Rome’s Colosseum
+Outrage in Rome after tourist filmed carving his and girlfriend’s names into Colosseum

 ‘I hope that whoever did this will be identified and sanctioned according to our laws’

+Video of the incident went viral on social media, at a time when Romans have already been complaining about hordes of tourists flooding the city in record numbers this season.

-An English-speaking man was taped by a bystander carving his and his girlfriend's name with a key on the wall of the nearly 2000-year-old monument.
+An English-speaking man was recorded scratching “Ivan + Hayley 23” into a brick at the nearly 2000-year-old monument on Friday with a key.

-The man can be seen scratching 'Ivan + Hayley 23' into one of the bricks last Friday, according to the video's time stamp.

-The suspect, who is yet to be identified, then turned around and grinned at the bystander who said: "Are you serious, man?"
+The suspect, who is yet to be identified, turned around and grinned as a bystander asked: “Are you serious, man?”

-Italy’s culture minister Gennaro Sangiuliano on Monday shared the video, calling it a "very serious, unworthy and a sign of great incivility that a tourist defaces one of the most famous places in the world, the Colosseum, to engrave the name of his fiancee".
+Italy’s culture minister Gennaro Sangiuliano shared the video, calling it a “very serious, unworthy and a sign of great incivility that a tourist defaces one of the most famous places in the world, the Colosseum, to engrave the name of his fiancee.”

 “I hope that whoever did this will be identified and sanctioned according to our laws,” he added.

-Alfonsina Russo, director of the Colosseum, said the Carabinieri police were tracking down the suspected and "we will see if we can get him".
+Alfonsina Russo, director of the Colosseum, said the carabinieri were tracking down the suspect and “we will see if we can get him.”

-"When you get uneducated people at the Colosseum this kind of hooliganism happens and I hope there are no copycats," she told the Daily Mail.

-The Carabinieri paramilitary police in Rome said the department has been intimated of the incident and officers are looking to identify the culprit.
-"And when he is caught, he will be punished."

-"Americans always think they have ownership over everything they set foot on," wrote one user.
+“Americans always think they have ownership over everything they set foot on,” wrote one Twitter user.

 Join our commenting forum